-To avoid having to explain all this after someone has done it wrong, give them as much detail as possible the first time.
+To avoid having to explain all this after someone has done it wrong, create accountability by giving them as much detail as possible the first time.
 You might say,

 Please find out how many hits our client got on all media channels, over the past 10 days, in the top 10 markets.
 Put the info in a spreadsheet, and email it to me by 5pm today.
-This should only take two hours, and if it’s taking longer or you have any questions, come to my office and tell me right away.”
+This should only take two hours, and if it’s taking longer or you have any questions, come to my office (or Slack me, of whatever you prefer) and tell me right away.”

 Then, segue directly into the next step for accountability:

 Get the Other Person to Agree that They Will Do What You Want